How Can I Tell What My Students Are Thinking?

 We also know that students have seven developmental tasks they are working on during the college years: achieving intellectual, physical, and social competence; managing emotions; becoming autonomous; establishing identity; managing interpersonal relationships; clarifying purpose; and developing integrity (Chickering, 1969).
 At times, students are probably thinking about these other things, rather than about purely intellectual pursuits.

 But good teachers will also want to know a more specific answer.
 In fact, a set of techniques has been developed to get at the question, “What are students thinking?”
 They are called Classroom Assessment Techniques (CATs), and were developed by Angelo and Cross (1993).
 There are many varied CATs that can be used.
-The most important things is that they are quick to use, easy to interpret, and provide a wealth of information about our students’ thinking, so we can have a better idea of what is going on with our students.
+The most important things are that they are quick to use, easy to interpret, and provide a wealth of information about our students’ thinking, so we can have a better idea of what is going on with our students.

 Using a CAT is a little like asking a research question.
 Is there something you would like to know about your specific students in your specific course?
 CATs can get at:

 What do students come to my course knowing (or thinking they know)?

 What are they thinking at any moment in class?